WebAssembly/tool-conventions/Linking.md

 to ensure that no thread returns from instantiation until memory has been fully initialized, even if a module is instantiated on multiple threads simultaneously.
-This synchronization may involve waiting, so in a web context the runtime must ensure that the main thread does not race with worker threads to initialize memory.
+This synchronization may involve waiting, so in a web context the runtime must ensure that the module is instantiated either first on the browser's main thread without racing with worker threads or not at all on the browser's main thread.
 To make the `memory.init` and `data.drop` instructions valid, a [DataCount section][datacount_section] will also be emitted.

 Note that `memory.init` and the DataCount section are features of the